Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Time-Independent Nonlinear Operators

-\begin{corollary} The Runge--Kutta method of Example~\ref{ex:stable-rk_3_5-Mathematica} is energy stable for autonomous ODEs \eqref{eq:ode-autonomous} with analytical and semibounded right hand side in inner product spaces if the time step $\dt > 0$ is sufficiently small. \end{corollary} \begin{proof} Since
+has been constructed using the approach just described.
+It is energy stable for autonomous ODEs \eqref{eq:ode-autonomous} with analytical and semibounded right hand side in inner product spaces if the time step $\dt > 0$ is sufficiently small.
+Indeed, since